AUTHOR OF THE ODYSSIUM SERIES

 A: I was lucky early on to be pointed in the direction of a phenomenal artist, Dennis Willman of Iron Dead Studio.
 He's done every cover for the Odyssium series to date.

 As for the process, I come up with a concept and then figure out a way to get that across to Dennis.
 I started out with Photoshop mock-ups, but found it easier to just draw really quick, really garbage sketches and let his awesomeness do its thing.
-I used to be able to draw fairly decently, but as you'll be able to see when I post one of my cover sketches from time to time, it's not like riding a bike.
-The wheels have done fallen off.
+WHAT LIES BETWEEN is a great example of Dennis taking a so-so concept and a junky sketch and turning it into magic.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------